tomtom-international/commisery-action/docs/github-action.md

 > :warning: the action will replace *all* labels prefixed with `bump:` upon running the validation step.

+The label `initial development` is added to your Pull Request in case your project is still under [Initial Development](#initial-development)

 See [permissions](#permissions) for more details on the required GitHub token permissions.

 ### Inputs